benfen/kapture/benchmark/README.md

 # Characterization

 Kapture can attempt to characterize the performance of a cluster based on the past results stored in the `results` directory.
-To do so as part of a benchmark, run `./benchmark.sh $iterations --characterize`.
+To do so as part of a benchmark, run `./benchmark.sh --characterize`.
 Once the run completes, Kapture will characterize the cluster and spit out the results.

 Python is required for this to function.
 If Kapture does not find python (`python3`, `python`, or `py` on the path, specifically) it will simply skip characterization.